CanberraMenthonnex/CanberraMenthonnex/README.md

 - :label: My current name: Canberra
 - 🔭 I’m currently working on mastering the net
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Solidity
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/canberramenthonnex/)
 - :busts_in_silhouette: Status: Full Stack dev
 - :zap: Fun Fact : My first name is the capital of Australia